-Today marks the two-year anniversary that Justin Trudeau got elected as the 23rd Prime Minister of Canada.
+Today marks the two-year anniversary of Justin Trudeau’s election as the 23rd Prime Minister of Canada.

-He’s delivered on many of his promises, but on the contrary, has failed to deliver to certain promises he made.
+He’s delivered on many of his promises but has also failed to deliver on certain other promises.

 Setting a gender-balanced cabinet was one of the first things Trudeau did as prime minister.
 After being asked why doing this was important, the Prime Minister replied “because it’s 2015.”